Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Threshold Harbingers</td>
       <td>Advanced or higher-order Threshold Entities that precede major metaphysical realignments.
 Typically non-hostile, but their presence correlates with veil-thinning, incursion events, or systemic crossfade phenomena.
-May share origins or behaviors with Herald Cryptids.
-See: <b>Cryptids</b></td>
+May share origins or behaviors with Herald Cryptids. <br>See: <b>Cryptids</b></td>
     </tr>
   </table>
 </details>